Email Email denin_lee@emerson.edu

 De-nin Deanna Lee is an art historian and specializes in the history of art in China.
 Most recently, she co-authored The History of Asian Art: A Global View (Thames & Hudson, 2023).
 She was also on the team that wrote The History of Art: A Global View (Thames & Hudson, 2021).

 Her current research interest lay at the intersection of Chinese landscape and environmental concerns.
 She edited the anthology Eco-Art History in East and Southeast Asia (Cambridge Scholars Publishing, 2019), and contributed an essay to Picture Ecology: Art and Ecocriticism in Planetary Perspective.
-Her Earth Day (April 22, 2022) contribution to the Norton Learning Blog can be read here.
+Read her Earth Day (April 22, 2022) contribution to the Norton Learning Blog.

 Dr. Lee's book, The Night Banquet: A Chinese Scroll in Time (University of Washington Press, 2010), examines the long cultural life a Chinese handscroll painting from legends of its tenth-century origins in imperial visual desire and surveillance to textual interventions made by viewers through the centuries, which reveal painting as a technology for performing cultural identity.